Healthcare Supply Chain

 • Incubates innovation

-According to the American Hospital Association, the supply chain can be responsible for over 41% of a hospital’s no-payroll expenditures.
+According to the American Hospital Association, the supply chain can be responsible for over 41% of a hospital’s non-payroll expenditures.

 sourcing